Students are suspended from the university because of poor academic performance.

 Students who are requesting readmission following a period of suspension must fill out and submit a readmission application.

-If readmitted by the Standing Committee, suspended students are automatically on probation.
+If readmitted by the Academic Standing Committee, suspended students are automatically on probation.